Max Greenberg

-Frankie Carbo, a gunman for Murder, Inc., was later charged with the murders of Greenberg, Hassel and Gordon following his arrest in 1935.
+Frankie Carbo, a gunman for Murder, Inc., was later charged with the murders of Greenberg and Hassel following his arrest in 1935.
 He spent six months in jail before the case was dropped.
 Joseph Stassi claimed that Meyer Lansky, Abner "Abe" Zwillman and Joe Adonis had ordered the three men killed in order to consolidate their control over bootlegging operations in North Jersey.